-Let Them Shine exists to alleviate child poverty through education, care and play in a safe and supportive environment
+Let Them Shine exists to alleviate child poverty through education, care and play, provided in a safe and supportive environment.

 The trust was formally registered with the Charity Commission in May 2011 and then with HMRC soon after to ensure we can benefit from Gift Aid.

-Mr Mashoya Natai, ur Principle, in Tanzania fully understands the need for financial propriety and keeps meticulous records of expenditure.
+Mr Mashoya Natai, our Principle in Tanzania, fully understands the need for financial propriety and keeps meticulous records of expenditure.
 Funds are managed through dedicated bank accounts both in the UK and in Tanzania.

-The trustees are Anthony Summersell, Helen Bostock, Thomas Summersell.
-You can read more about them.
+The trustees are Anthony Summersell, Helen Bostock, Thomas Summersell, Jane Henshaw and Steven Ehrlich.

 Anthony Summersell first went to Tanzania in 2001, this sparking his continued interest in the country since.